 Consistently recognized as an integral and beloved member of every community he joins, Maestro Shimada has received the Portland Fire Department’s Merit Award, the Maine Publicity Bureau Cultural Award, and the Italian Heritage Society Cultural Award.
 He has had a number of state and city holidays named in his honor: Toshiyuki Shimada Day in Houston, TX; Toshiyuki Shimada Week in Portland, Maine; and Toshiyuki Shimada Day in the State of Maine.
 In May 2006 he was awarded an Honorary Doctorate Degree in Fine Arts by Maine College of Arts.
 At Yale University he has been selected as a Fellow of Davenport College and a member of the Elizabethan Club.

 He records with the Vienna Modern Masters label, and with the Moravian Philharmonic, and currently has fifteen compact discs on the label.
 He also records for Capstone Records, Querstand-VKJK (Germany), and Albany Records.
-His recording of Gregory Hutter’s Skyscrapers has been released through the Naxos label, and his Himdemith CD project with pianist Idil Biret will be released in 2013.
+His recording of Gregory Hutter’s Skyscrapers has been released through the Naxos label, and his Himdemith CD project with pianist Idil Biret was released on Naxos in 2013.
 His Music from the Vatican with the Prague Chamber Orchestra and Chorus is available through iTunes and Rhapsody.

 Maestro Shimada holds a teaching position at Yale University, as Associate Professor of Conducting with Yale School of Music and Department of Music.
 He has a strong commitment to music education, and has been a faculty member of Rice University, Houston, Texas; the University of Southern Maine; and served as Artist Faculty at the Houston Institute of Aesthetic Study.
 He is a favorite guest conductor with the orchestras of Ithaca College, Purchase College, and the University of Connecticut.
 He has conducted All State Honor and Regional Honor Orchestras for Connecticut, California, New York, Maine and Massachusetts.
 He was one of the distinguish speakers at the Chopin Symposium 2010, at Hacettepe University in Ankara, Turkey.
 He resides in Connecticut with his wife, concert pianist Eva Virsik.